Flame-Retardant Fabric Finishes: Phosphorus vs. Nitrogen Systems

 One limitation of standalone phosphorus systems is their relatively narrow effective temperature range of 250–350°C. Above 350°C, the char itself may begin to oxidize and degrade.
 This is why combined phosphorus-nitrogen systems — which extend the effective range and provide dual-phase protection — have become the standard for high-performance industrial protective clothing.

 Nitrogen-based flame retardant systems operate primarily through a gas-phase cooling mechanism.
 When exposed to heat in the 250–400°C range, these compounds undergo endothermic decomposition, absorbing thermal energy from the fabric and the flame zone while releasing non-flammable ammonia (NH₃) gas and other nitrogenous volatiles that dilute the concentration of combustible gases.
+This cooling action starves the flame of heat energy while the released gases displace oxygen in the combustion zone, suppressing flame propagation.

 Nitrogen System Types and Performance